YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 AKN does not mean every person must be rejected from hair transplant surgery.
 It does mean the plan must become more selective.
 The skin disease should be quiet, the diagnosis should be clear, the safe donor zone should be mapped, and the graft number should respect the usable reserve.
 The nape should not be treated as spare donor territory.

 That follow-up mindset is part of being a good candidate for a hair transplant.
-The patient needs to understand the limits, send clear photos, and keep the scalp routine steady.
+The person needs to understand the limits, send clear photos, and keep the scalp routine steady.
 If symptoms appear, follow-up after hair transplant surgery becomes a safety tool, not an administrative detail.

 If you have acne keloidalis nuchae, do not book FUE based only on a graft quote.
 First ask whether the nape disease is active, whether the lower donor area is being avoided, whether your donor reserve still supports the goal, and whether your surgeon is willing to say no if the skin is not ready.
 A safer transplant begins before the first graft is removed.